ReThink Ink Part I installation view.

 Thursday, October 24, Noon - 1:00 p.m., Cantor Art Gallery

 Thursday, November 7, 5:00 - 8:00 p.m., Cantor Art Gallery

 Gallery Talk by Catherine Kernan at 5:00 p.m.

 Wednesday, November 13, Noon - 1 p.m., Cantor Art Gallery

 Friday, November 15, Noon - 1 p.m., Cantor Art Gallery

 Monday, November 25, 1 - 2 p.m., Cantor Art Gallery

-This program is supported in part by a grant from the Worcester Arts Council, a local agency supported by the Massachusetts Cultural Council, a state agency.
+This program was supported in part by a grant from the Worcester Arts Council, a local agency supported by the Massachusetts Cultural Council, a state agency.